s4mothy/csci5801grp19/docs/README.md

 # PPALMS System
+## For Instructions on Use and Testing, Go to "Using the System" Below
 An instructor needs to generate many quizzes to allow their students to practice computer science.
 This PPALMS system will make it easy to generate hundreds of quizzes.
 ## Source Code:
 The PPALMS system works by using real examples of code to generate problems.
 This also means the variety of problems generated depends on the amount of code the system draws from.
 In order to create healthy quizzes, it is important to keep a vast database of code within **app\src\main\resources\source_code** before quiz generation.